unacast/rwg-content/product/migration patterns.md

 ### How you can use it

-The Migration patterns dataset helps you understand population movements by calculating:
+The Migration Patterns dataset helps you understand population movements by calculating:

 **Origin-Destination Flows** - Extrapolated numbers of moves with origins and destinations.